Eatrenalin

-Eatrenalin is an attraction combining a themed dining experience and trackless dark ride located at Europa Park in Rust, Germany, which opened on November 4, 2022.
+Eatrenalin is an attraction combining a themed dining experience and trackless dark ride located at Europa Park in Rust, Germany, which opened on 4 November 2022.
 The name is a portmanteau of "eat" and "adrenaline".

 Peter Hagen-Wiest has been the head chef since May 2025.

 History

-Eatrenalin was created by Thomas Mack, managing partner of Europa-Park, and Oliver Altherr, CEO of Marché International 2003/2024.
+Eatrenalin was created by Thomas Mack, managing partner of Europa-Park, and Oliver Altherr, CEO of Marché International.
 The concept was inspired by a visit to the Voletarium flying theater in Europa Park, where visitors virtually fly over several European countries experiencing various sensory stimuli (sight, smell, hearing and touch).
 The two wanted to create a ride that focused instead on the sense of taste.

-Initially scheduled to open in the fall of 2021, the opening was postponed due to the COVID-19 pandemic and took place on November 4, 2022.
+Initially scheduled to open in the fall of 2021, the opening was postponed due to the COVID-19 pandemic and took place on 4 November 2022.

+On 22 September 2026, at the IAAPA trade show in the UK, Mack Rides announced a new version of the ride technology, EatX, to be opened in 2027 at Karl's Adventure Village outside Berlin.
+Called Erdbeer Speisereise, this will take family diners on a journey through the development of the modern strawberry.

 Experience

 Guests are seated in ride vehicles (referred to in the ride as "floating chairs") and are transported through eleven themed rooms, all connected by a vague storyline.
 Each room experience lasts approximately 15 to 20 minutes.